 Dr. Renee Collins

-Dr. Renee Collins, associate professor of education and head of the HSU Department of Educational Studies, graduated with a Bachelor of Science degree in middle school education from Valdosta State University in Valdosta, GA, in 1980.
+Dr. Renee Collins, professor of education and Chair of the Irvin School of Education, graduated with a Bachelor of Science degree in middle school education from Valdosta State University in Valdosta, GA, in 1980.

 She taught fourth or fifth graders for 20 years in various parts of the world, traveling with her husband’s United States Air Force assignments.
 After moving to Abilene, she continued teaching while completing her Master of Education degree as a reading specialist in 1998.

 She began teaching literacy and professional development courses in the HSU Irvin School of Education in fall of 2000.
 In 2009, she completed her Doctor of Philosophy degree in the area of curriculum and instruction at Texas Tech University in Lubbock.